watir/watirbook/main/quick_start.md

     > browser.close
     => ""

 Well, that was a lot of fun.
 But you do not want to type into IRB all the time.
-You want to run the tests and do something else while it runs.
+You want to run the tests and do something else while they run.
 As for almost everything else in Ruby, there is a simple solution.
 Paste all code you have entered in IRB in a text file, and save it with *rb* extension.
 IRB is used only for development or debugging, so do not paste `irb` as the first line of the file.
 The file should look like this:

     require "selenium-webdriver"
     browser = Selenium::WebDriver.for :firefox